 We were founded in 2002 to provide a unified solution to help enterprises address their growing data security requirements.
 Our first solution was commercially released in 2003 to combat the burgeoning problem of spam and viruses and their impact on corporate email systems.
-To address the evolving threat landscape and the adoption of communication and collaboration systems beyond corporate email and networks, we have broadened our solutions to defend against a wide range of threats, protect against outbound security risks, and archive and govern corporate information.
-Today, our solutions are used by approximately 3,300 customers worldwide, including 45 of the Fortune 100, protecting tens of millions of end-users.
+To address the evolving threat landscape and the adoption of communication and collaboration systems beyond corporate email and networks, we have broadened our solutions to defend against a wide range of threats, including e-mail mobile apps and social media, to protect the information people create from both compromise and compliance risks, and to archive and govern corporate information.
+Today, our solutions are used worldwide to protect well over 100 million end-users.
 We market and sell our solutions worldwide both directly through our sales teams and indirectly through a hybrid model where our sales organization actively assists our network of distributors and resellers.
 We also distribute our solutions through strategic partners.